nasa/fprime/cmake/docs/sdd.md

 1. (Recommended) Treating F´ as a library.
 Builds are performed out-of-source.
 2. Adding project code directly to F´.
 Builds are still performed out-of-source.
-3. (Highly Discouraged) Adding code to F´, building is done in-source.  **Note:** this will not work when running with the old make system.
+3. (Highly Discouraged) Adding code to F´, building is done in-source.  **Note:** this will not work when running with the old make system in-place.

 Separate build configurations (different targets, different cmake options set, different deployments, debug builds, etc.) would normally be placed in separate build directories (i.e. build_raspi_debug).
 This keeps all of that configuration, and all of the outputs fully isolated.
 There is not a change of linking confusion, or build collisions.
 Nor is there a chance